-In addition to meeting the Minimum KYC Standards, each Accredited Member must establish the source of wealth of PEPs and their families and associated persons and are required to implement adequate transaction monitoring systems for the transactions of PEPs, as further described in the Resolution.
+In addition to meeting the Minimum KYC Standards, each Accredited Member must establish the source of wealth of PEPs and their families and associated persons and are required to implement adequate transaction monitoring systems for the transactions of PEPs.

 Applicants classified under high risk, including applicants defined as "Politically Exposed Persons" (PEP's), shall be subject to enhanced CDD during and both the approval and monitoring process, and applications shall be submitted to Al Etihad Gold Senior Management for a decision.
 The source of wealth of PEPs and their families and associated persons must be established.